 Schools and districts are responsible for ensuring that ATC-approved courses are taught by ATC-eligible teachers.
 Teachers seeking ATC eligibility must successfully complete ATC credential screening and course-specific training.
 Teachers of ATC-approved courses are expected to hold the same credentials as their community and technical college counterparts who teach equivalent college-level courses as defined by the Southern Association of Colleges and Schools (SACS).
-They also must successfully complete ATC Program professional development, including a course-specific professional development training for each ATC-approved course they plan to teach.
+They also must successfully complete ATC online professional development, including a course-specific professional development training for each ATC-approved course they plan to teach.

 19 TAC Chapter 74 states: